 The decisions you make will depend on your individual circumstances.
-It will help to get as much information as you can about the cancer and the possible side effects, so you know how it may affect what you can do.
-If you rely on your income or if your business has been a major focus of your life, taking time off or not work permanently may be a major concern.
-See the coping with side effects section, as this may help you make a decision.
+The type of cancer, the proposed treatment and potential side effects are all factors to consider.
+If you rely on your income or if your business has been a major focus of your life, taking time off or not working permanently may be a major concern.
+Reading coping with side effects may help you make a decision.

 If you are uncertain about what to do, discuss your options with family or friends.
 You could also seek professional financial advice.
-Your options might include:
+Your options may include:

 These suggestions may help you: